zxing-js/library/readme.md

 Porting Information
 ===================

-See [TypeScript Port Info](typescriptport.md) for information regarging poring approach and reasoning behind some of the approaches taken.
+See [TypeScript Port Info](typescriptport.md) for information regarding porting approach and reasoning behind some of the approaches taken.

 Status and Roadmap
 ==================